 A book, entitled "Inflation As A Global Problem", edited by Mr. Randall Hinshaw, and published in 1972 by the Johns Hopkins University Press, reported on a conference, held in Bologna, Italy, in April 1971, bringing toegther the views of some of the world's foremost monetary authorities on this subject.

+the views of some of the world's foremost monetary authorities on this subject.
 A more theoretical but penetrating analysis of "International Aspects of Stabilization Policies" was sponsored and published by the Federal Reserve Bank of Boston, reporting on an international seminar with accompanying prepared papers, held in June 1974.

 In 1975, the American Enterprise Institute for Public Policy Research published the results of a conference on worldwide inflation, entitled "The Phenomenon of World-wide Inflation."
 This collection was edited by Messrs.
-David I.

-Meiselman and Arthur B. Laffer.
+David I. Meiselman and Arthur B. Laffer.